aymericzip/intlayer/docs/en-GB/introduction.md

 ### What is Intlayer?

 **Intlayer** is an internationalization library designed specifically for JavaScript developers.
-It allow the declaration of your content everywhere in your code.
+It allows the declaration of your content everywhere in your code.
 It converts declaration of multilingual content into structured dictionaries to integrate easily in your code.
-Using TypeScript, **Intlayer** make your development stronger and more efficient.
+Using TypeScript, **Intlayer** makes your development stronger and more efficient.

 Intlayer also provides an optional visual editor that allows you to easily edit and manage your content.
 This editor is particularly useful for developers who prefer a visual interface for content management, or for teams generating content without having to worry about code.